 The protein pair at the heart of all this work was developed by our collaborators and is known as Barnase-Barnstar.
 Each of the two proteins (Barnase and Barnstar, or Bn, Bs for short) are small and robust, being able to exist at high temperature and Ph, and were originally extracted from bacteria, which is useful as it means they do not have any unwanted side effects when being used in mammalian cells.
 Further to this, when mixed together the 2 proteins form an incredibly strong bond, making them almost inseparable.
 Both Bn and Bs are again genetically engineered by our collaborators and can be constructed to also contain other active parts such as a dye (Green Fluorescent Protein, GFP, in this case), or again our favourite neuro-peptide, Somatostatin.
 The aim of the research is thus to attach Barnstar to nano-diamonds and then confirm that Barnase in solution still attaches firmly to the Barnstar when mixed together.

-As usual in science we start with more straightforward ideas and build up.
+As usual in science we started with more straightforward ideas and build up.
 One of the biggest problems with nano-particles is that they aggregate, and so rather than having single small particles what is left is a few large clumps.
-The exact state of the liquid the particles are in can have a large affect on this, for example changing the salt content of the water slightly, or altering the Ph can be the difference between beautiful single particles and a complete mess that is no use to anyone.
+The exact state of the liquid the particles are in can have a large effect on this, for example changing the salt content of the water slightly, or altering the Ph can be the difference between beautiful single particles and a complete mess that is no use to anyone.
 Hence in these experiments it is very important to keep track of the particles size to make sure the chemical reactions performed have not caused aggregation.
 The graphs right show the size and charge of nano-diamonds under different situations throughout a chemical reaction.
 It should be noted that in all cases the size is around 140 nm, the size of single particles except in the case labelled LND(PB20), here the diamonds become unstable by themselves and start to aggregate, however when Barnstar is chemically attached to the surface the size, LND-Bs(PB20) the size drops back, indicating that (a) there has been a reaction as something has changed, and (b) the new particles are stable.
-By checking the charge of the particle it is also possible to see that something has happened when the reaction is performed.
+By checking the charge of the particles it is also possible to see that something has happened when the reaction is performed.
 It is very easy to mix things together and hope for the right results, but very hard to full validate and prove that what has happened is what was required, this is made harder at the nano-scale where nothing can be seen by eye.
 The above plot indicates that the reaction has taken place, but is not proof, and we do not know if the Barnstar is still active or if it has been damaged.

-To perform this check we add our special Bn-GFP to the solution of Bs-Nano-diamonds, and then filter out all the free proteins.
+To perform this check, we add our special Bn-GFP to the solution of Bs-Nano-diamonds, and then filter out all the free proteins.
 Hence what should be left are nano-diamonds, that fluoresce in the red, covered with GFP, that fluoresces in the green, linked together by the Bs-Bn bond.
-To add a further challenge we wish to ensure that this new hybrid particle can also survive being consumed by a cell.
+To add a further challenge, we wish to ensure that this new hybrid particle can also survive being consumed by a cell.
 The final picture, right, shows a cell with a single GFP coated nano-diamond, the spectra confirms this is the case and not just something yellow that looks similar.

 As a further step we have shown that the Bn:Bs system can be used to for bio-assay techniques.
 Assays are used to detect the presence of trace levels of certain biological agents but can suffer from the inherent level of noise in the system when very low levels of the proteins need to be detected.
 Bn:Bs can be useful in certain situations when blood samples need to be analysed as the bacterial origin of the proteins mean that they interacts minimally with mammalian proteins.
 This means the Bn:Bs pair will suffer lower levels of non-specific binding, providing a lower noise floor and hence a potentially higher sensitivity.
 Early testes indicated that this could be viable paving the way for further work.

 Papers relating to this work: